RLuckom/raphaelluckom.com/hugo_site/content/posts/a_terraform_pattern.md

 The _application_ teams usually get full access to a less sensitive "test" or "development" environment where they can try stuff out.
 This allows them to demonstrate progress quickly without needing to include other teams every five minutes.
-The _ops_ team is responsible for maintaining the test/dev environment (in as much of a hands-off way as possible, so the application teams can get their work done) and helping provide solutions and advance negotiations when the application teams want to get the security team's sign-off to move something into the production account.
+The _ops_ team is responsible for maintaining the production environment, the test/dev environment, and helping provide solutions and advance negotiations when the application teams want to get the security team's sign-off to move something into the production account.
 This is the "communications structure," in Conway's meaning, that often obtains in the world of system design.

-Terraform, as a tool for organizing (predominantly cloud-based) infrastructure, sits right in the middle.
+Terraform, as a tool for organizing infrastructure, sits right in the middle.
 Since it's clearly an _infrastructure_ tool, the ops team usually "owns" terraform.
 But since infrastructure only exists to support the application teams, those teams will at least dictate what is needed, and frequently